 Another excellent method is supercritical CO2 extraction.
 In this process, extremely cold and high-pressure carbon dioxide extracts the CBD oil while maintaining its purity.

-CBD manufacturers face a challenge trying to create a consistent product when extracting CBD from a variety of plants.
+CBD manufacturers face a challenge trying to create a consistent product when extracting CBD from various plants.
 The terpenes and cannabinoids vary from crop to crop.
-To produce a reliably consistent product, some brands use CBD distillation and then enrich the CBD with terpenes or cannabinoids.
+Some brands use CBD distillation to produce a reliably consistent product and then enrich the CBD with terpenes or cannabinoids.

 CBD distillation is a complex process of several steps.
 Towards the final stages, distillation removes impurities by turning the liquid extract into vapor and then back into a purified liquid.